syncfusion-content/uwp-docs/uwp/HeatMap/Getting-Started.md

 {% endhighlight %}

-Final MainPage.xaml looks like this.
+The final MainPage.xaml file looks like the following:

 {% highlight xaml %}